 • The Healthy Adult ego state knows no one can be perfectly dependable, & knowing the wish for it is not possible – we would not expect it.
 Since secretly demanding others to be absolutely 100% ‘safe’ is UNrealistic (before we can trust), leaves us vulnerable.
 Sooner or later we always get disappointed, which leaves us in the same old place – over & over – convinced that people are not trustworthy

-• There are legitimate reasons to not trust certain kinds of people, which we definitely need to acknowledge, & then stay away from them.
+• There are legitimate reasons to not trust certain kinds of people – especially the not-so-obvious one! – which we definitely need to acknowledge, & then stay away from.
 Our past experiences with them should not be ignored, especially as we become sure of our ‘evidence’.
 Keep a log for a month (or as long as needed) of each time you feel unsafe with someone & see what patterns show up.
 Then take a small action to change the situation or relationship

 • Another post covers “Over-trusting”